LinuxChristian/pyW215/README.md

 * v2.02
 * v2.22

+Note: If you experience problems with the switch first try upgrading to the latest supported firmware through the D-Link app.
+If the problem persists feel free to open an issue about the problem.

 ## Partial support
 * v1.24 (State changing working, but no support for reading temperature or current consumption)
 * D-Link W110 smart switch (only state changing is supported)